Multivariate Poisson intensity estimation via low-rank tensor decomposition: Numerical results

 This section provides numerical evidence to support our theoretical results for the proposed matrix- and tensor-based estimators.
-For comparison, we include a multivariate kernel intensity estimator (KIE) using a Gaussian kernel with the bandwidth auomatically selected using Scott's rule.
+For comparison, we include the multivariate kernel intensity estimator (KIE) using a Gaussian kernel with the bandwidth automatically selected using Scott's rule.
+We provide Python code implementing the proposed methods in the supplementary materials.
+For full code and reproducibility details, see our \href{https://github.com/HaotianXu/Multivariate-Poisson-intensity-estimation-via-low-rank-tensor-decomposition}{GitHub repository}.